SShivamshan/Projet_MOOREV/docker/README.md

 ### Prod dockerfile
 The production Dockerfile (moorev_prod.Dockerfile) utilizes the Docker image created using the development Dockerfile, which is also accessible on the Docker Hub.
-To run the moorev_prod.Dockerfile, you will require the same flags as mentioned earlier, and additionally, include the following flag:
+To run the moorev_prod.Dockerfile, you will require the same flags as mentioned earlier with two other flags that will be talked about down below.
-- -v exports:/home/viameuser/exports is a docker
-   volume so that we can retrieve the downloaded file

 To build the production Dockerfile, start by pulling the previously created Docker image using the following command in the terminal: `sudo docker pull shivamshan/moorev_viame` Alternatively, you can download the image directly from the Docker Hub: [https://hub.docker.com/r/shivamshan/moorev_viame].
 Ensure that the necessary Docker image is available before proceeding with the construction of the production Dockerfile.